LukeZGD/Legacy-iOS-Kit/README.md

 ## Other notes:
 - **You do NOT need blobs to use this**, the script will get them for you
+- If the restore process does not work for you, try switching USB ports and/or cables
-- This script will verify the IPSW with SHA1sum before restoring
+- This script will verify the IPSW SHA1sum before restoring
+- For A7 devices:
+  - Do not use USB-C to lightning cables as this can prevent a successful restore
+  - checkm8 ipwndfu is unfortunately pretty unreliable, you may have to try multiple times
+  - If the script can't find your device in pwnREC mode or gets stuck, you may have to start over
-- 32-bit only:
+- For 32-bit devices:
   - This script does not modify the IPSW
   - To devices with baseband, this script will restore your device with the latest baseband
   - This script has a workaround for the activation error on devices downgrading from iOS 10
-  - This script uses futurerestore "Odysseus method" for downgrading (different from OdysseusOTA/2, which are deprecated)
-  - This script only uses iBSS patches for entering kDFU mode
   - This script can also be used to just enter kDFU mode for all supported devices
-  - This script can also be used to futurerestore to other iOS versions with provided SHSH blobs
+  - This script can also restore your device to other iOS versions with provided SHSH blobs
   - This script can work on virtual machines, but I won't provide support for them

-## OS versions/distros tested on:
+## Supported OS versions/distros:
-- [Ubuntu 20.04](http://releases.ubuntu.com/focal/) (and Focal-based distros like [Linux Mint 20](https://www.linuxmint.com/))
+- [Ubuntu 20.04](http://releases.ubuntu.com/focal/) and Focal-based distros like [Linux Mint 20](https://www.linuxmint.com/)
-- [Arch Linux](https://www.archlinux.org/) (and Arch-based distros like [Manjaro](https://manjaro.org/))
+- [Arch Linux](https://www.archlinux.org/) and Arch-based distros like [Manjaro](https://manjaro.org/)
 - [Fedora 32](https://getfedora.org/)
-- macOS 10.13.6 High Sierra, 10.14.6 Mojave, 10.15.5 Catalina
+- macOS 10.13 High Sierra, 10.14 Mojave, 10.15 Catalina

 ## Tools and other stuff used by this script:
 - cURL